How to Find Who Restarted/Shutdown Windows Server

 Steps

 Below are the steps to identify the user account or service that may have triggered the restart of a Windows server.
-First, login on the server and follow below steps:
+First, login to the server and follow below steps:

 • Press Windows + R keys to open the Run dialog box.